 We’ve included a picture from Haig Glacier that Richard took in the late 80s.
 It was taken from a different spot, but by comparing the two pictures you can see how much it has receded.

 Haig Glacier is relatively safe to travel on, but stay off the groomed ski tracks as you cross the glacier.
-Head toward the northwest end of the Haig to the col between Mount French and Mount Robinson.
+Head toward the northwest end of the Haig to the col between Mount French and Mount Robertson.
 This is a popular ski touring area in the winter.
 In the summer you can see crevasses, but you should be able avoid them.
 You will need crampons and depending on conditions ropes and harnesses.

 From the col it’s a long way down the glacier to reach the trees above French Creek.
 The trail then travels through the trees.
 It’s not often used in the summer so can be difficult to find at times.
 In addition there are two waterfalls that need to be navigated.
 Look for faint trails to help you find a way around them.